Father Frank Sheehan Award for Service to Community

 The Father Frank Sheehan Award for Service to Community is awarded to those who have made sustained contributions to the betterment of the community.
 It embodies the School’s vision of boys making a positive difference in their world and honours all who choose to help others, particularly the disadvantaged and vulnerable.

 Responsible for establishing the School’s Centre for Ethics in 1996, with Father Frank’s leadership the Centre has welcomed speakers from a wide variety of backgrounds: philosophers, theologians, members of parliament, novelists, poets, educators, leaders who model an ethical way of life (some famous, others not) those who work actively to change the world, those who place more emphasis on reflection.
-The work of the Centre for Ethics, and the widespread respect for Father Sheehan, has enhanced the School’s reputation among parents, old boys and the general community.
+The work of the Centre for Ethics, and the widespread respect for Father Sheehan, has augmented the School’s reputation among parents, old boys and the general community.

-This Award is one of the highest honours the School can bestow upon a member of the Christ Church Grammar School community.
+This Award is one of the highest honours the School can be bestow upon a member of the Christ Church Grammar School community.

-Please click here for a nomination form.
+Please click here for the online nomination form.

 Nominations close 16 September 2020 with the Award being announced in October 2020.

 For all other enquiries please call the Director of Philanthropy on +61 8 9442 1535 or email at email@example.com.